We work with our dogs with a few principles in mind...

 Please note: Packages are non refundable after 30 days.
-Package credits do not expire.
+Package credits expire 1yr after purchase.

 Requirements for Your Dog to Attend Daycare

-• all dogs over 9 months of age must be spayed or neutered
+- All dogs over 12 months of age must be spayed or neutered

 • please keep your dog leashed going to and from your car, including in our lobby